 The witch burning was filmed on the site of real burnings in the town square of Lavenham, on the A1141, fifteen miles west of Ipswich.
 The picturesque village can also be seen in Stanley Kubrick’s Barry Lyndon, as ‘Godric’s Hollow’ in Harry Potter And The Deathly Hallows: Part 1 and in Pier Paolo Pasolini’s 1971 film of The Canterbury Tales.

 The magistrate’s house, site of John Lowes’ trial by water, is the moated Kentwell Hall, Long Melford, on the A134, three miles north of Sudbury, Suffolk – also seen as ‘Toad Hall’ in the 1996 Wind in the Willows.
 The Hall, built in the 16th century, is open to the public and regularly holds re-creations of Tudor life.

 The escape of the Witchfinder’s henchmen is Langley Park, on the A412, north of Slough in Buckinghamshire; while the ambush of the soldiers is the oft-used Black Park, alongside Pinewood Studios, familiar from many Bond and Hammer movies.

 The fortified tower, where vengeful Marshall bloodily dispatches Hopkins, is Orford Castle, Orford, about 15 miles east of Ipswich on the B1084 on the River Alde.
 Built by Henry II around 1173, it was a pretty advanced design for its time, and was an important royal residence until being handed over to the Earl of Norfolk in 1280.
-It’s open to the public.
+It’s now managed by English Heritage and open to the public.